Year-end tax planning for employers and employees

 - Consider switching to a company car with low CO2 emissions for significant tax savings, particularly if your current car is a diesel.

-- Consider making a capital contribution towards the cost of the car to reduce your taxable benefit.
-Contributions up to £5,000 qualify for relief: this would save tax of up to £833 if you are a 45% taxpayer during 2021-22.
+- Consider making a capital contribution towards the cost of a new company car to reduce your taxable benefit.
+Contributions up to £5,000 qualify for relief: this would save tax of up to £833 if you are a 45% taxpayer during 2022-23.
+There can be issues where a capital contribution is made towards a pre-existing or leased car, and you should take advice in this situation.

 - Consider whether you are better off owning your car personally and claiming an allowance for your business mileage.